searchivarius/long_doc_rank_model_analysis/README.md

 All the models except neural Model 1 (which we were not able to release due to patenting/licensing issues) are implemented in our [FlexNeuART framework](https://github.com/oaqa/FlexNeuART/tree/pypi2021).
+**Important notes:**

-**Importantly** please, use a special branch `pypi2021`, rather the main branch!
+1. please, use a special branch `pypi2021`, rather the main branch!
 One has to compile and install this branch locally rather than from `pypi`.

-*Note on dependencies:* there is currently some issue with their installation and one may need to run `pyhon setup.py` twice.
+2. there is currently some issue with their installation and one may need to run `pyhon setup.py` twice.

+3. due to a bug, MaxP and SumP models used in the paper are the same model.
+We fixed the bug and re-trained the models, but it did not affect outcomes much as both of these models have very similar performance.

 The framework is used out-of-the-box and provides documentations regarding **installation**, indexing collections, and training the models.